Principality of Hutt River: Commemorative coins

-All of these Principality coins are contained in the standard catalogue of Unusual World Coins by Colin Bruce II, edited by Tom Michael and George Cuhaj.
-A A$100 denomination proof commemorative coin issue that contained 1 troy ounce of pure palladium sold for $299 in 1989; the 2012 value of the palladium content was $630.
+All of these principality coins are contained in the standard catalogue of Unusual World Coins by Colin Bruce II, edited by Tom Michael and George Cuhaj.
+A A$100 denomination proof commemorative coin issue that contained one troy ounce of pure palladium sold for $299 in 1989; the 2012 value of the palladium content was $630.

+Postage stamps

+Over 50 different sets of postage stamps were issued, which have a global following.